Cheeky Berbatov goal secures Monaco win over Nice

 Assuming PSG beat Evian, the earliest they can wrap up their second successive Ligue 1 title is next weekend if the Paris club beat Sochaux away or pick up as many points as Monaco.

-Monaco, who lead third-placed Lille by eight points after the Northerners drew 0-0 at Olympique Marseille in the late game, were quickly in front thanks to Berbatov's cool finish.
+Monaco, who lead third-placed Lille by nine points before the Northerners travel to Olympique Marseille later on Sunday, were quickly in front thanks to Berbatov's cool finish.

 They came very close to doubling the tally in the 12th minute when Valere Germain's strike smashed the post.